sr320/LabDocs/Gavery_CV.md

 ##TEACHING ExPERIENCE
 Graduate Teaching Assistant,
-UNIVERSITY OF WASHINGTON SCHOOL OF AQUATIC & FISHERY SCIENCES Spring 2009-2011	Biology of Shellfish (FISH 310).
+UNIVERSITY OF WASHINGTON SCHOOL OF AQUATIC & FISHERY SCIENCES

-Hands-on instructor for semi-weekly labs.
-Responsible for grading weekly lab reports and tests.
-Fall 2009, 2012	Integrative Environmental Physiology (FISH 441/541)
-Instructed weekly labs in molecular techniques and reviewed student’s on-line laboratory notebooks.
-Guided students’ independent 5 week research projects that examined aquatic organisms’ response to environmental stress using molecular techniques.
+Spring 2009, 2010 and 2011	Biology of Shellfish (FISH 310).

-Winter 2008	Integrative Environmental Physiology (FISH 441/541) Prepared protocols for weekly molecular techniques labs.
+Winter 2008 and 2012	Integrative Environmental Physiology (FISH 441/541)
-Prepared reagents and stocked supplied for molecular labs.

-Undergraduate Teaching Assistant
-SEATTLE UNIVERSITY
-Winter 1999	General Biology II (BIOL166)
-Responsible for instructing labs and grading weekly lab reports.
-1999 - 2001	Biology Tutor, Seattle University Learning Center
-Provided one-on-one tutoring for undergraduate students in general biology courses.
-Read biology and zoology textbooks on tape for visually impaired students.

 ##Synergistic Activities

-Editor-
+Guest Associate Editor for the Research Topic [**Epigenetic Mechanisms in Invertebrates**](http://www.frontiersin.org/Journal/SpecialTopicDetail.aspx?name=invertebrate_physiology&st=1704&sname=Epigenetic_Mechanisms_in_Inver) in Frontiers in Invertebrate Physiology

 National Shellfisheries Association (member)

-Association of Women in Science – Seattle Chapter
+Association of Women in Science – Seattle Chapter (member)

 Volunteer Lab Instructor
 GEAR-UP WASHINGTON
-Summer 2009   	Summer Institute Session - Puget Sound Threats and Processes Developed and led a hands-on laboratory for high school students for GEAR-UP Summer Institute at UW.
+Summer 2009   	Summer Institute Session - Puget Sound Threats and Processes

+Developed and led a hands-on laboratory for high school students for GEAR-UP Summer Institute at UW.
 Students learned ways to examine aquatic systems by performing bivalve dissections, filter-feeding experiments, and using microscope techniques.

 Mentor
 ASSOCIATION OF WOMEN IN SCIENCE, Seattle Chapter
-2007 - Present	 Girls in Engineering, Math and Science Mentor middle school girls in a science enrichment program designed to encourage, maintain and broaden their interest in science.
+2007 - Present	 Girls in Engineering, Math and Science

-Provide hands-on support for students who performed laboratory and field work in diverse fields of science and mathematics.
+Mentor middle school girls in a science enrichment program designed to encourage, maintain and broaden their interest in science.Provide hands-on support for students who performed laboratory and field work in diverse fields of science and mathematics.